BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Let 'em have it!** `ACTIVE`

-At the start of the Fight Phase, during the Declare Heroic Actions step, Rowan may declare a free [Heroic Combat].
-If he does, he must using the ensuing Move to Charge an enemy Hobbit Hero model.
-If he cannot do so, then he cannot use this special rule.
+At the start of the Fight Phase, during the Declare Heroic Actions step, Rowan may declare a [Heroic Combat] for free.
+If he does, and the [Heroic Combat] is successful, Rowan must use the ensuing Move to Charge an enemy Hobbit Hero model.
+If Rowan cannot Charge an enemy Hobbit Hero with this Move, then he cannot use this special rule.

 - **Put 'em in Chains** `ACTIVE`

-If this model wins a Combat, then instead of making Strikes, they may choose a Hobbit model they were Engaged in Combat with and roll a D6.
-If it is higher than the model's Strength, that model is put in chains, treated as if it had suffered the [Paralyse] Magic Power.
-However, the effects will not immediately end should this model have no Will points or be slain.
+If this model wins a Combat, then instead of making Strikes they may choose a single enemy Hobbit model they were Engaged in Combat with and roll a D6.
+If the score is higher than the chosen model's Strength then the chosen model is put in chains and suffers the effects of the [Paralyse] Magical Power; however, the effects will not immediately end should this model have no Will Points or be slain.

 - **Burn it Down!** `ACTIVE`

-Once per game, if Rowan ends his Move within 1" of a single building or piece of woodland terrain, and he is not Engaged in Combat, roll a D6.
-On 3+, it is set on fire.
-Any model within base contact of it during the End Phase of any turn must roll a D6.
-On a 4+, they are immediately [Set Ablaze].
+Once per game, if Rowan ends his Move within 1" of a single building or a single piece of Woodland Terrain and is not Engaged in Combat, then he can try to set it alight; roll a D6.
+On a 3+, the selected terrain piece is set on fire.
+Any model that is within, or in base contact with, the terrain piece during the End Phase of any turn in which it is on fire must roll a D6.
+On a 4+, the model is immediately [Set Ablaze].

 </div>